YukiFinamore/bionexo_ubs_api/README.md

 ## Getting Started

-With the project running, access on your browser [localhost](http:localhost:3000) (Default localhost) On your root path (first screen) you will see an input field to upload an CSV file, you can get the CSV on [this site](http://www.dados.gov.br/dataset/ubs_funcionamento) or in your root directory, a file with name: `default_hospitals.csv`.
+With the project running, access on your browser [localhost](http:localhost:3000) (Default localhost) You will see an input field to upload an CSV file.
+Upload the file that is on the root directory of the project with name: default_hospitals.csv

-Upload this file on input and save them.
+Upload the file and import them.

 That's all :)
-You loaded your database with all Ubs's around Brazil.
+You populate your database with all Ubs's around Brazil.

 ## Authors